armyhaylenko/polkadot/BLAIZE.md

 Ensure your binaries lie in the correct dir:
 `ls target/release | grep polkadot`, `ls target/release | grep adder-collator`

+Install zombienet for your OS from here: https://github.com/paritytech/zombienet Move the zombienet binary (macOS or Linux) to **this** directory (project root of `polkadot`).

 Start the network with the following command (we use the native OS as the host for the network):
 `./zombienet-(macos|linux) -p native spawn zombienet_tests/smoke/0001-parachains-smoke-test.toml`